wds4/tribal-tapestry/essays/bookJustification/overview.md

 </span>

 ## 6. Concepts are integrated vertically using the edges that make up class threads.

+See Figure, below.
+- Dog Breed and Irish Setter are connected vertically by the *path termination* edge (red arrow).
+- Dog and Irish Setter are connected vertically by the *path propagation* edge (grey arrow).

 ## 7. Constraint nodes are decomposed into properties in a manner designed to facilitate and maximize horizontal integration of the graph.

 <div>